ADORSYS-GIS/webank-BankAccount/Docs/Architecture_DAS.md

 Security in the DAS application is paramount and is built upon the following core principles:

-*   **Decentralized and Declarative Access Control:** Access control is enforced directly within the service layer (e.g., `ledgers-account-service-impl`) and is entirely declarative.
+*   **Decentralized and Declarative Access Control:** Access control is enforced directly within the service layer (e.g., `webank-account-service-impl`) and is entirely declarative.
 This means that access permissions are defined by associating accessor public keys with the resources they are allowed to access in a dedicated access control database.
 The presented credential serves as an attestation of this right, eliminating the need for real-time checks against the access database during authorization.

 *   **Public Key-Based Authentication:**  DAS handles user authentication directly, relying on public key cryptography.
 Accounts are linked to accessor public keys.
 Access is granted based on:
     *   **Signed Credentials (SD-JWT):** Issued by DAS to authenticated users, these credentials assert the user's identity and their associated public key.